 Moreover, the operational and reputational resilience of our value chain creates competitive advantages as we strive to meet and exceed the expectations of our stakeholders.
 HPE's proactive approach to managing environmental and social factors across our value chain aims to mitigate risks, such as fluctuating commodity prices, global supply chain disruption, or growing regulatory burdens, while yielding market and commercial opportunities for more sustainable and responsible technology solutions.
-We take an active approach to managing climate-related risks by setting science-based goals and enabling carbon savings for our customers through efficient technology solutions.
-For more information regarding our Living Progress plan and our annual Living Progress report, and other environmental, social, and governance ("ESG") initiatives, and related matters, please visit the "Corporate Responsibility" section of our corporate website.
+We take an active approach to managing climate-related risks by setting science-based targets and enabling carbon savings for our customers through more efficient technology solutions.
+For more information regarding our Living Progress plan and our annual Living Progress report and other initiatives related to sustainable and responsible business, please visit the "Corporate Responsibility" section of our corporate website.

-Accelerating net-zero
+Driving net-zero transformation

 It is a business imperative to reduce greenhouse gas ("GHG") emissions across our value chain and build climate resiliency throughout our business.
-Our customers' use of our products contributes the largest portion of our environmental footprint; as such, we are bringing to market edge-to-cloud offerings that can reduce the environmental impact of customers' IT estates.
-We take an active approach to managing climate-related risks by setting science-based targets and enabling our customers to advance toward their own sustainability goals through our suite of IT sustainability offerings.
+Our customers' use of our products contributes the largest portion of our environmental footprint; as such, we are bringing to market edge-to-cloud offerings that can help reduce the environmental impact of customers' IT estates.

-We are committed to accelerating a net-zero future, from bringing new renewable sources to the grid to curbing energy and information technology ("IT") waste through innovative products, services, and business models.
+We are committed to progressing toward a net-zero future, from bringing new renewable sources to the grid to curbing energy and information technology ("IT") waste through innovative products, services, and business models.
 Further, HPE's high-performance computing technologies are designed to accelerate climate solutions by powering research related to clean energy sources, climate modelling, and more.